Tahacgakaja/Slowly-Hub/README.md

     for player, drawings in pairs(ESPObjects) do
         local char = player.Character
         local isTeam = (player.Team == LocalPlayer.Team)
-        local shouldShow = Config.ESPEnabled and char and char:FindFirstChild("Humanoid") and char.Humanoid.Health > 0 and (not Config.ESPTeamCheck or not isTeam)
+        local teamCheckPassed = not Config.ESPTeamCheck or not isTeam local shouldShow = Config.ESPEnabled and char and char:FindFirstChild("Humanoid") and char.Humanoid.Health > 0 and teamCheckPassed

         if shouldShow then
             local root = char:FindFirstChild("HumanoidRootPart") or char:FindFirstChild("Torso")